fronto/reading_guide/README.md

 Know the difference between a compiled and interpreted programming language.
 Know the difference between pre-execution compilation and just-in-time compilation.
 Get an idea of the process of compiling then running a program (pre-processing => compilation => assembly => linking => loading)
-Know how the stack and the heap is used to hold the program’s memory and state.
+Know how the stack and the heap is used to hold the program's memory and state.

 To learn C programming:

-Sams Teach your C in one hour a day, by Jones, Aitken and Miller The C Programming Language by Kerrighan and Ritchie (Also known as “K&R”) Understanding and using C pointers by Richard Reece
+Sams Teach your C in one hour a day, by Jones, Aitken and Miller The C Programming Language by Kerrighan and Ritchie (Also known as "K&R") Understanding and using C pointers by Richard Reece

 To learn about computer systems:

-Computer Systems: a Programmers perspective by Bryant and O’Halleron
+Computer Systems: a Programmers perspective by Bryant and O'Halleron

-I cannot understate how useful the Bryant and O’Halleron book is for a complete understanding of how a computer works and how programs are compiled and run.
+I cannot understate how useful the Bryant and O'Halleron book is for a complete understanding of how a computer works and how programs are compiled and run.
 Some of the older editions of this book are available for free online

 Concurrency:

 Know what threads are
 Know what shared memory is (hint: heap memory)
-Know that each thread has it’s own execution stack (memory on the stack is local to that thread and not available to other threads)
+Know that each thread has it's own execution stack (memory on the stack is local to that thread and not available to other threads)
 Know what a race condition is and how one can use locking to prevent them Know what locking is, and what re-entrant locks are Know what semaphores are
 Know what deadlock conditions and live-locks are
 Know that the mathematical foundations of concurrent programs amount to governing access to shared mutable state.
-These mathematical “rules” are the same across different programming languages.
+These mathematical "rules" are the same across different programming languages.
 Know how to avoid concurrency problems altogether (hint: actors, functional programming)

 I wont recommend any concurrency books right now as this really depends on which programming language you are using.
 That said bare in mind that the underlying principles of concurrency are the same in all programming languages.